vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Sat Apr  1 02:10:09 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Sun Apr  2 02:10:53 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER